Insira seu e-mail para ver a apresentação.

 Systems

-AI will become the new integration layer.
+AI becomes the integration layer.

 Former Director of AI at Tesla.
 Founding member of OpenAI.